Play it safe when installing a generator

 Winter storm season is right around the corner, which may prompt some to look for home generators during the holiday sales season.
 If you are shopping for a generator, here are 10 do’s and don’ts to keep in mind:

-• DO: Keep children and pets away from portable generators at all times.
+• Keep children and pets away from portable generators at all times.

 If you do decide to purchase or install a generator at your home, be sure to check out our Trifecta manual generator switch that allows you to quickly and safely connect your generator.